tntim96/JSCover-maven-plugin/Readme.md

 Maven plugins for [JSCover](http://tntim96.github.com/JSCover/).

-This will automatically run tests JavaScript tests and collect coverage.
+This will automatically run the JavaScript tests and generate JavaScript code coverage reports.

 Currently supports:
 * Server and file-mode plugins (yes, generate your coverage reports without ever running a server)